 - 1 teaspoon Vanilla Extract

-- In a large saucepan, (use a large one because the mixture is going to more than double.) on medium heat, combine the butter, buttermilk, sugar, and corn syrup.
+- In a large saucepan over medium heat, combine the butter, buttermilk, sugar, and corn syrup.
 Bring the mixture to a rapid boil while stirring.
 Boil for 2-3 minutes, or just until the mixture starts to caramelize.

 - Whisk in the baking soda and vanilla and stir until combined.
 Take the syrup off the heat and let it cool for 5 minutes before serving.

 - Store in an airtight container in the fridge for up to 4 weeks.